-Portland is a highly populated city located in the state of Oregon.
-The city has a population of 620,589 inhabitants.
-With a population density of 4,650 people per square mile, Portland is well above the nation's average density level.
+Portland, Oregon is a large city with a population of 620,589 inhabitants.
+Portland has a population density of 4,650 people per square mile.
+This would be considered well above the national population density level.
 If we take a look at the last Census, the vast majority of the population falls within one racial group (78% White).
 Given that fact, Portland could be considered less diverse than other cities.
 If you are looking for a family friendly city, Portland might be a good fit as 74% of the population over 15 years old are married, and 59% have kids who are 18 years old or younger.